 Learning to drive can be a totally different experience when you’re a full-time working, fully-functioning adult.
 We asked Holly about her experience…

-With the rising cost of getting on the road, many now wait until their 20s to get on the road.
+With the rising cost of getting on the road, many now wait until their 20s to start driving.
 We caught up with Holly, a 26-year-old learner driver to ask her about her experience of learning to drive in her 20s.